The coaches, athletes, and families of DC National Rowing Club would like to welcome you to our team site.

 Physicality – The typical rower is tall and athletic in stature, however, there are no absolutes and athletes who do not fit this typical description can also find success in this sport.
 We race both open and light weight boats for men and women.
 In addition, we also recruit coxswains, who are members of the crew and steer the boat and guide the rowers during races.
 Coxswains are typically smaller in stature and are generally lighter since they are not providing power for the boat.

-Interested in joining us for spring 2021?
+Interested in joining us for summer 2021?
 Please complete registration through this link.
 For more information and to receive updates about our program please complete the information on the contact page.